The Participant Incentive Experience (PIE)

 Especially for higher dollar amount rewards for professionals.
 Ethnio partners with leading global charities to help make an impact.

-• Address phishing Concerns
+• Address phishing concerns

 Make it clear this isn’t a scam by using a real name or reply-to on your emails with incentive information, and provide links to information about your research team or organization.
 Yes, phishing emails do the same thing sometimes, but your links will be real.